apetri/LensTools/docs/source/pipeline.rst

 Matter power spectra (CAMB)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Einstein-Boltzmann code CAMB_ is used at the first step of the pipeline to compute the matter power spectra that are necessary to produce the initial conditions for the :math:`N`--body runs.
-CAMB needs its own parameter file to run, but in order to make things simpler, lenstools provides the :py:class:`~lenstools.simulations.camb.CAMBSettings` class.
+CAMB needs its own parameter file to run, but in order to make things simpler, lenstools provides the :py:class:`~lenstools.pipeline.settings.CAMBSettings` class.
 Typing

 ::

 	>>> import lenstools
-	>>> from lenstools.simulations.camb import CAMBSettings
+	>>> from lenstools.pipeline.settings import CAMBSettings
 	>>> camb_settings = CAMBSettings()

 You will have access to the default settings of the CAMB code; you can edit these settings to fit your needs, and then generate the INI parameter file that CAMB will need to run